Shield AI: Technology

-Shield AI develops AI-powered vertical take-off and landing (VTOL) aircraft called V-BAT through its acquisition of Martin UAV.
-In 2022, Brazil ordered a batch of V-BATs for its defense unit.
-The company has also developed a drone swarming capability called V-BAT Teams, which enables a single human operator to command a minimum of four V-BAT drones.
+Shield AI makes AI-powered vertical take-off and landing (VTOL) aircraft called V-BAT through its acquisition of Martin UAV.
+In 2022, Brazil ordered V-BATs for its defense unit.
+The company has a drone swarming capability called V-BAT Teams, which enables a single human operator to command a minimum of four V-BAT drones.

+Shield AI introduced X-BAT, an autonomous vertical take-off and landing (VTOL) unmanned aircraft, in 2025.
+The platform uses Hivemind AI to conduct combat and support missions without reliance on runways and is designed for deployment in contested and austere operating environments.
+Maximum altitude is 50,000 ft.
+Range is 2,000 NM.

 Recognition

 In 2020, Fast Company ranked Shield AI 5th on its list of the World’s Most Innovative Companies under the Robotics category.
 The same year, co-founders Brandon and Ryan Tseng were featured on WIRED25, the magazine’s annual list of “people who made things better”.

 In 2021, Forbes added it to its list of America’s Most Promising Artificial Intelligence Companies.
 The company was ranked 287th in the Inc. 5000 2021.
 The Wall Street Journal featured the company’s Nova drone in its “100 Years of Robots” list.

 In 2022, Forbes ranked Shield AI 97th in its list of America’s Best Startup Employers.

 In 2023, Forbes included Shield AI on its AI 50 list, and Inc. included the company on its Best Workplaces list.

 In 2025, CNBC ranked Shield AI 38th on its annual Disruptor 50 list.